gkoberger/meteor-reststop/README.md

-**NOTE**: Current in early early *early* beta!
-Use with caution.
-The methods and code below will be changing frequently.
-In fact, this documentation will probably be out of date by the time you read it :)
+**NOTE**: Current in beta, so use with caution.
+Things are likely to break or change.

 WHAT IT DOES
 ------------